IanMayo/mustard/README.md

 And try to run

 ```
-$ phonegap run android
+$ cordova emulate android
 ```

-You can bump with "ant" problem which is solved for OSX in such a way
+You can bump with "ant" problem on OSX, do the next to solve it

 ```
 $ brew update